 October 2017.
 The new album will be released on Jan 26th 2018.
 Apologies for the delay.
 Between the luxury of making the thing and the spiraling entertainment budgets at Livingstone Towers, someone had to go out and bring home the bacon – no prizes for guessing who that was.
 Expect a trickle of tour dates, musical teasers and fake news rising to a lazy hurricane between now and then.

 February 2017.
 Jimmy’s new album is now mixed, mastered and ready to pleasure your chakras.
-Release dates will be coming at you soon.
 Musicians include some of London’s finest – Evan Jenkins on drums (Neil Cowley Trio), Matt Round on bass (James Morrison, Billy Bragg), Doggen Foster (Spiritualised) and Matt White (Pete Docherty, Temperance Movement) on guitars.
 The main band sessions were recorded by Grammy-winning engineer, Cameron Craig, who also mixed the album.

 October 2016.
 There’s been a long radio silence from Livingstone Towers this year.
 The thing is, Jimmy’s been buried away in the basement cooking up a new batch.
 We are pleased to announce that he re-emerged recently, looking scarred but triumphant.
 The result is his second album.
 It’s all recorded, just needs to be mixed and mastered.